 …when it’s zipped up in the front of my jacket that I’m wearing… you’ve been there too, maybe?

 (hopefully I’m not alone in that stressful anxiety!)

 I of course get jet lagged, which is expected when you travel across time zones.
-But there’s some herbs to help with that too 🙂
+But there’s some natural remedies to help with that too 🙂

 I’ve had my spell of parasites, eek.
 (More on that below!)